 Individual Non-Mandatory Tour Frequency

 The individual non-mandatory tour frequency model predicts the number of non-mandatory tours by tour purpose for each household member who has been assigned a mandatory or a non-mandatory daily activity pattern.
 As with the mandatory tour frequency model, this model is also segmented by person type.
 It is a two-stage model.
 First, by tour purpose, it predicts the total number of tours undertaken by the person on a restricted alternative set.
 The alternatives are 0, 1 and 2+ for escorting tours and 0 and 1+ for shopping, maintenance, eating out, visiting and other discretionary tours.
 Second, the model uses observed probability distributions to assign 0, 1 or 2 tours conditional on the tour purpose, person type, whether or not the person has a mandatory tour and whether or not the person has a joint tour in her/his activity pattern.
 This approach reduces the large number of potential alternatives significantly.

 Model calibration was performed on the model that predicts the choice among the restricted set of alternatives.
 It was found that once this model predicted tour frequency shares reasonably close to the observed ones, the observed probability distributions ensured the correct match to the overall number.
-The base alternative for calibrating the non-mandatory tour frequency model is the 0 frequency alternative for each tour purpose.
+The base alternative for calibrating the non-mandatory tour frequency model is the 0 (zero) frequency alternative for each tour purpose.
 In addition to calibrating to the number of tours by purpose, additional calibration was performed to ensure that the total number of tours by person type matches the observed distributions.
-To this effect, alternative specific constants were added to the model, respectively for 1, 2 and 3+ tours (across all purposes).
+To this effect, alternative specific constants were added to the model, respectively for 1, 2 and 3+ tours across all purposes.
 This calibration was performed simultaneously with the tour frequency by tour purpose calibration.
-The results of this calibration are presented below in Table 3-13a and 3-13b.
+The results of this calibration are presented below in Tables 3-13a and 3-13b.